henriquesmoco/HeroPlus/README.md

-# hero-plus
+# Hero Plus WebPart

 ## Summary

-Short summary on functionality and used technologies.
+Hero Plus is a SharePoint webpart similar to the Hero Webpart.
+The key difference is that it can display the last published News Post of the sites you select on any tile.

-[picture of the solution in action, if possible]
+[TODO: picture of the solution in action]

 ## Used SharePoint Framework Version